Skip to main content

 • Verify the toast is removed

-For pause-on-hover, I fire mouseEnter mid-timer, advance past the original deadline, verify the toast survives, then fire mouseLeave and advance through the remaining time.
+For pause-on-hover, I fire mouseEnter mid-timer, advance past the original deadline, check that the toast survives, then fire mouseLeave and advance through the remaining time.

-Toast notifications sit at the intersection of visual design, timing, and assistive technology.
-The three-ref timer pattern (timerRef, remainingRef, startRef) is a clean, reusable approach to any UI element that needs interruptible auto-dismiss.
-And the role="alert" vs role="status" distinction is one of those small ARIA decisions that separates a component library from an accessible one.
+Toast notifications sit right where visual design, timing, and assistive technology overlap.
+The three-ref timer pattern (timerRef, remainingRef, startRef) is a clean, reusable approach for any UI element that needs interruptible auto-dismiss, and the role="alert" vs role="status" choice is one of those small ARIA calls that separates a component library from an accessible one.